jscaii/stream-virgil-sandbox/README.md

 # Instructions from Sample Tutorial

-As healthcare technology advances, secure real-time communication is becoming increasingly crucial to any modern healthcare application.
-It's essential to provide the technology experiences patients expect while protecting their privacy and healthcare data.
-Chat messages often contan protected health information (PHI), so you must consider end-to-end encryption when building chat into your application.

 In this tutorial, we will walk through how to create a full, end-to-end encrypted chat solution using [Stream Chat](https://getstream.io/chat/) combined with [Virgil Security](https://virgilsecurity.com/end-to-end-encrypted-chat).
 These